Azure/AKS/previews.md

 az extension add --name aks-preview
 ```

 **Warning**: Installing the preview extension will update the CLI to use the **latest** extensions and properties.
-Please do not enable this for production clusters.
+Please do not enable this for production clusters & subscriptions.
 In order to uninstall the extension, you can do the following:

 ```
 az extension remove --name aks-preview